Clara Whipple: Parents

 Clara Brimmer Whipple was born November 7, 1887, in Saint Louis, Missouri, to the marriage of Thomas Hearne Bailey Whipple (1858–1942) and Frances (Fanny) Bell Mitchell (maiden; 1868–1941), who married January 25, 1887, in Columbia, Tennessee.
-With her parents, Clara Whipple, in 1900, lived in Cleveland, and in 1910, in Pittsburgh.
-In Pittsburgh T.H.B.
+Clara Whipple lived with her parents in Cleveland in 1900 and Pittsburgh in 1910.
+In Pittsburgh, T.H.B.
 Whipple had, for about 30 years, been a publicist with Westinghouse.
 In 1926, he became an instructor of business communication at Duquesne University.
 Clara's parents, T.H.B. and Frances, separated in 1907.
 T.H.B. filed for divorce in June 1914 in Pittsburgh.
-Clara's first and middle names are drawn from those of her great grandmother Clarissa Whipple (née Brimmer; 1783–1835) and her aunt, Clarissa Brimmer Whipple (1850–1914), who was twice married, first on February 6, 1881, in Manhattan, New York, to Frederick H. Prentiss (born 1856) (divorced between 1897 and 1900), then on March 2, 1900, in Pittsburgh to Burcham Harding (1852–1930).
+Clara's first and middle names are drawn from those of her great-grandmother Clarissa Whipple (née Brimmer; 1783–1835) and her aunt, Clarissa Brimmer Whipple (1850–1914), who was twice married, first on February 6, 1881, in Manhattan, New York, to Frederick H. Prentiss (born 1856) (divorced between 1897 and 1900), then on March 2, 1900, in Pittsburgh to Burcham Harding (1852–1930).

 Clara Whipple's father, T.H.B.
 Whipple, remarried May 4, 1923, to Laura Evangeline Williamson (maiden; 1884–1978).
-From that marriage, Clara gained a half-sister, Frances Jane Whipple (born 1925), who in 1943, married Joseph John Kerchner (1920–2000).
+From that marriage, Clara gained a half-sister, Frances Jane Whipple (born 1925), who in 1943 married Joseph John Kerchner (1920–2000).

 Marriages

-On April 10, 1919, Whipple married motion picture director James Young, Jr., at the Mission Inn, Riverside, California.
+On April 10, 1919, Whipple married motion picture director James Young Jr. at the Mission Inn, Riverside, California.
 For Young, it was his third of four marriages.
 Whipple, at the time, was a well-regarded silent film scenario writer.
-James Young, from 1910 to 1917, had been married to the movie actress Clara Kimball Young – his second marriage.
+From 1910 to 1917, James Young was married to the movie actress Clara Kimball Young, his second marriage.
 Clara Whipple retired from the screen after marrying James Young.
 She returned to movies as Clara Young in 1920, despite objections by Clara Kimball Young concerning the use of the Young name.

 Whipple separated from Young in June 1920 and divorced him in October 1921.
 The couple had a home at 2000 Holly Drive, Los Angeles, California.
 Young settled money and real estate amounting to $40,000 on Whipple.

-In September 1922 Young sought to reverse the annulment with a cross-complaint filed by his attorneys.
+In September 1922, Young sought to reverse the annulment with a cross-complaint filed by his attorneys.
 Depositions mentioned misconduct by Whipple with other men.
 Jack Pickford, Thomas J. Moore, Texas Guinan, and Doris Pawn were named in Young's preliminary moves.
 On October 12, 1922, a day before Whipple became entitled to her divorce decree, Young filed a $50,000 slander suit against her.
 The legal action came in response to Whipple's accusations that Young threatened her, pointed guns at her, and offered her $2,000 to return his Ku Klux Klan membership paper and bundles of correspondence he had received from women.
 A month later, in early December 1922, James Young became seriously ill of auto-intoxication in December 1922.

 Clara Whipple married again, to Charles J. Dewey (born 1883).
 They were married in Omaha in September 1928.